deadzg/checkout_payment_gateway/README.md

 - More testcases can be added to increase the coverage
 - More business logic can be added to make the solution robust.
 For e.g. Luhn algorithm to check the card number validity
 - Proper git branching strategy to followed to avoid any accidental changes to the main branch
-- More fine grain RBAC can be implemented based on the merchant resources
+- Fine grain RBAC can be implemented based on the merchant resources
 - More exhaustive API error handling scenarios can be implemented like 429 (Spike Arrest), 405 Method Not allowed etc.
+- Retry mechanism can be introduced while connecting with BankService
+- More number of Mock Scenarios can be in the Bank Simulator
 ## Extra Mile/Bonus Tasks
 - Implemented API Key Based Authentication Mechanism
 - Implemented ActiveMQ based event driven pattern to communicate between Payment Gateway and Bank Simulator